Winter Backpacking – A fourth season delight

 Food is fuel.
 And lots of calories is needed for winter activities.
 Snack often throughout the day to keep the energy levels up.

-For snacking during the day, I like to have food that is quick to eat, easily fits in ziplock bags that will fit in my clothing’s pockets so the food does not freeze and the food will often be in bite-sized chunks.
+For snacking during the day, I like to have food that is quick to eat and easily fits in ziplock bags that will fit in my clothing’s pockets so the food does not freeze and the food will often be in bite-sized chunks.
 Food with little water content is best so it does not freeze as easily.
-Chocolate, small chunks of cheese, salami, nuts, dried fruit and salty crackers all provide good balance of carbs, fats and proteins the body needs to be fueled during the day.
-The simple carbs give quick energy and the proteins and fats provide some slower burning fuel for during the day.
+Chocolate, small chunks of cheese, salami, nuts, dried fruit and salty crackers all balance carbs, fats, and proteins the body needs to be fueled during the day.
+The simple carbs give quick energy and the proteins and fats provide some slower-burning fuel during the day.

-For breakfast, oatmeal with butter (fresh or powdered), Nido powder, nuts and dried fruit with a hot drink is my usual breakfast of choice.
-Simple and quick to make and will power me through the first few morning hours.
+For breakfast, oatmeal with butter (fresh or powdered), Nido powder, nuts, and dried fruit with a hot drink is my usual breakfast of choice.
+It is simple, quick to make, and will power me through the first few morning hours.

 A warm drink at night is both a psychological boost and hydrating.
 I enjoy making hot chocolate cheesecake smoothies as a calorie-laden dessert for winter backpacking.

-At night, have some sugary snacks handy in your bag or quilt for quick warmth if needed.
+Have some sugary snacks handy in your bag or quilt at night for quick warmth if needed.

 Personally, I find even insulated CamelBaks to be problematic during winter.
 I prefer a simple water bottle or two as needed.
 Though a sports drink bottle works well enough, I find Nalgene bottles to be superior for winter use.
 The wide mouth makes it easier to decant water into them.
 Unlike sports drink bottles, Nalgene bottles do not warp with very hot water.
 Keep the bottle in the pack and not in the external holster unless an insulated bottle holder of some sort it used.